geomagpy/magpy/README.md

 ## 2. A Quick guide to MagPy

-written by R. Leonhardt, R. Bailey (June 2014)
+written by R. Leonhardt, R. Bailey (April 2017)

 ### 2.1 Getting started